Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Installation of Django Channels

-To get started, install Django Channels using pip:
+To get started with Django Channels, install it using pip:

 bash